Guidelines for Independent Study

 - An independent course is not simply a list of books to read, but rather a dedicated dialogue between the student and professor to stimulate intellectual curiosity and original thinking, improve reading, writing and research skills, and encourage critical analysis.
 Independent study takes extra time and energy on all sides.
 Students should be aware that professors are not obligated to supervise independent coursework, and they may have to refuse if they are overloaded in a given semester.

 Guidelines for Honors Thesis

-- April 30th — Final draft of thesis due.
+- April 30th: Final draft of thesis due.
 Copies must be given to all members of your thesis committee.
 The copies need not be bound.

 - The committee normally asks you to give a brief overview of your thesis and explain how you became interested in your topic.
 This is followed by a series of questions posed by members and attendants (if opened to the public).
-After you complete the examination, you be asked to wait outside the room.
+After you complete the examination, you are asked to wait outside the room.
 Committee members will consult and, after a short time, call you back and tell you whether or not they are recommending that you be awarded honors based on your thesis and oral examination.
 If you are recommended for honors, your committee will also decide what level of honors to recommend to the Academic Administrative Board.
 You will receive a letter from the AAB before graduation informing you of the level of honors you have earned.

-- By July 1st at the latest — Submit the final, bound copy of your thesis to the library.
+- By July 1st at the latest: Submit the final, bound copy of your thesis to the library.
 Although July 1st is the official deadline, we strongly recommend that you prepare the final copy of your thesis and submit it to the library before you leave campus.
 This copy should incorporate any additional suggestions made by your thesis committee.